 Statewide ignition interlock is now routine

 California's statewide ignition interlock requirement under Vehicle Code 23575.3, in effect since 2019, is now the normal course for DUI convictions.
 A first offense generally carries a 6-month requirement, and the period grows with the offense level.
 The interlock path is also how many drivers obtain a restricted license sooner rather than waiting out a full suspension.
-If you want to see how it applies to your facts, use the IID requirement checker.
+If you want to see how it applies to your facts, use the IID requirement checker, and read the full ignition interlock device overview.

 Implied consent and refusals